 Please note that completing this certificate program does not lead to state certification or licensure.
 In some cases, coursework may apply toward the renewal of a teacher’s license.

-This course provides an introduction to language as a system emphasizing the interconnectedness between linguistics and PreK-12 teaching and learning.
-Students explore the principles necessary to teach language, including phonology, morphology, syntax, semantics, and pragmatics.
+Course provides an introduction to language as a system emphasizing the interconnectedness between linguistics and PK-12 teaching and learning.
+Candidates explore principles necessary to teach language - phonology, morphology, syntax, semantics, and pragmatics.
 Emphasis is placed on the four language skills (listening, speaking, reading, and writing).
-The course is designed to assist candidates in making linguistically informed decisions about first and second language teaching.
-Additionally, candidates are introduced to various grammar points that may pose difficulty for English language learners.
-The course covers various aspects of language from a historical, cultural and sociolinguistic perspective.
+Course is designed to assist candidates in making linguistically informed decisions about first and second language teaching, including historical, cultural, and sociolinguistic perspectives.